 Researchers have worked out on the bioavailability of selenium (Se) and its implication for animal agriculture.
-Se is a trace element that is essential for growth and development of immune system and metabolism.
+Se is a trace element that is essential for the growth and development of the immune system and metabolism.
 However, it does not work alone but it gets incorporated into the protein.

 These selenoenzymes play important roles in the regulation of redox reactions, detoxification, and immune system as well as suppression of viral infections.
-Therefore, deficiency or low Se status can lead to the varieties of pathological changes and disorders associated with the function one of the particular selenoproteins/selenoenzymes.
+Therefore, deficiency or low Se status can lead to the varieties of pathological changes and disorders associated with the function of one of the particular selenoproteins/selenoenzymes.

 Bioavailability and different forms of selenium

 Bioavailability of Se can vary widely depending upon the Se content of the soil.
-Human and animals can be deficient of Se if they feed plants grown in the selenium-deficient soil.
+Humans and animals can be deficient of Se if they feed plants grown in the selenium-deficient soil.
 In the case of selenium deficiency, dietary selenium supplement is recommended that was first permitted for use about 40 years ago.
-During that period, selenium supplement became one of the major dietary supplements of animals to enhance their health and productivity.
+During that period, selenium supplements became one of the major dietary supplements of animals to enhance their health and productivity.

 Se can exist in four different oxidation states such as elemental (Se0), senelide (Se-2), selenite (Se+4) and selenate (Se+6), however, the naturally inorganic soluble form is selenite and selenate that account for the majority of the Se.

 Selenium-containing amino acids